 Radiation therapy can be lifesaving for lung cancer patients.
 The first step, though, is having a trained, skilled oncologist who knows how to best segment or mark off the tumor for radiation.
 This expertise is vital for targeting the tumor and controlling the radiation’s toxicity.
 Segmenting is difficult and time-consuming even in countries with sufficient medical resources, much less in developing countries where the need is great but fewer personnel have the time and training.

 Harvard researchers wondered: Could programmers develop artificial intelligence solutions for Cancer Institute segmenting tumors like a trained oncologist?
 How about setting up an online competition to find out?
 There has been a huge progress in the field of technology, especially in medical sciences and technology.
 Emerging diseases require unprecedented technological assistance and fully trained technicians as well.
+Latest equipments and their proper use also matters for accurate diagnosis and treatments.
+However, AI is taking over in every field and it is making the use of conventional medical equipments outdated.
+Companies are now getting rid of used medical equipment.
 That is the reason, more and more young people are joining the vast field of technology, as it is now applicable in every job sector.
 For related information, visit https://www.vocationaltraininghq.com/trade-schools/texas/houston-tx/

 An article being published April 18 in JAMA Oncology, a journal of the American Medical Association, describes the crowdsourcing contest and the potential breakthrough for sharing medical knowledge globally.
 The article, “Use of Crowd Innovation to Develop an Artificial Intelligence-Based Solution for Radiation Therapy Targeting,” is co-authored by Harvard Business School Professor Karim R. Lakhani and seven colleagues with expertise in radiation therapy, oncology, and crowd innovation.